 It’s the summer of 2016 and it’s time for another family vacation.
 If you haven’t been following along, every summer I take the family on a long road trip to what we hope is a fun destination.
 With a family of six, we need a sizable vehicle for loading up the family and gear, plus room to stretch out, as we’re spending eight to twelve hours straight in that vehicle.
-The past few years we’ve enjoyed big SUVs, like the Yukon Denali XL and the Ford Expedition.
+The past few years we’ve enjoyed big SUVs, like the Yukon Denali XL, the Ford Expedition, and also sedans like Mercedes Maybach.
 This year, though, Chrysler upped their minivan game, launching the all-new Chrysler Pacifica; I instantly knew this was the vehicle I wanted to make our journey in.

 We’re heading from Dallas to Destin, a white sand beach on the Gulf Coast in Florida’s panhandle.
 Dallas to Destin is 10+ hours, but if you know anything about traveling with a large family or with kids in the car you’ll know to add about an hour to your trip.
 We left our house at 5am and after many, many miles and a few stops, we finally arrived at our hotel just before 5pm that same day.
 If you’re interested in the trip itself and how the family liked Destin, check out that article HERE.
 For more on how the Pacifica handled, keep reading.